What is an E-Bike?

 There are subtle differences to a range of other components such as slightly heavier and more durable wheels and tyres, slightly heavier, stronger frames and more wiring, but we’ll just look at these main three elements in a little more detail:

 Affordable lithium-ion batteries have been the game changer that led to the e-bike boom.
 They’re smaller, lighter and more ‘energy dense’ than the old lead acid batteries they superseded from the earliest e-bikes.
+This means greater range from smaller batteries.

 Originally e-bike batteries were mainly mounted on a rear rack or bolted to the frame.
 But now, more often the battery is hidden inside the frame.
 Most of these models can be recharged without removing the battery.
 You just flip open a small cover that reveals the plug.